BMW, Great Wall confirm Chinese Mini production talks

 Automakers and suppliers are scrambling to meet tough new official Chinese quotas for zero-emission cars, which call for electric and rechargeable hybrid vehicles to account for 20 percent of total sales by 2025.

-BMW, which already has one Chinese manufacturing venture with Brilliance, is launching European production of an electric Mini at its British plant near Oxford in 2019.
+BMW, which already has one Chinese manufacturing venture with Brilliance (1114.HK), is launching European production of an electric Mini at its British plant near Oxford in 2019.

 If successfully concluded, the BMW-Great Wall talks could yield a first foreign manufacturing partner for Great Wall and a first Mini assembly site outside Europe for the German group.